Updated on April 4th, 2023

-A mechanic’s lien is a legal document used by those that work in the construction industry to collect payment for unpaid labor, supplies, and/or equipment.
-Although the name might imply otherwise, it is not only for mechanics, but for any contractor that worked on residential or commercial property.
+A mechanic’s lien is a legal document used by those that work in the construction industry to collect payment for unpaid labor, supplies, or equipment.
+Although the name might imply otherwise, it is not for mechanics but for any contractor that worked on residential or commercial property.
 To make the lien official, it will need to be signed, notarized, and recorded with the county clerk in the county where the property is located.

-Mechanic’s Lien release form – Used when the owner of a property has paid off a lien.
+- Mechanic’s Lien Release Form – Cancels an existing lien after a property owner pays the amount due.
 Must be filed in the Registry of Deeds.

 - New Hampshire